-I am a qualified Psychologist and Psychotherapist specialised in supporting men and women experiencing emotional distress.
+I am a qualified Psychologist and Psychotherapist specialised in supporting individuals that are experiencing emotional distress.

 I provide a safe and confidential space where we will explore together your personal circumstances, linking the past with the present, and working towards the future.